akshay-rajan/S2/ADBMS/README.md

 SELECT Orders.OrderID, Customers.CustomerName FROM Orders
 JOIN Customers
 ON Orders.CustomerID = Customers.CustomerID;

+-- This is equivalent to the 'comma' syntax
+SELECT Orders.OrderID, Customers.CustomerName
+FROM Orders, Customers
+WHERE Orders.CustomerID = Customers.CustomerID;
 ```
 6. **LEFT JOIN**: Returns all records from left table, and matching records from right table (NULL if no match on the right table)